rtreacy87/MLOps-Notes/Lab1/supplementary/devops-authentication-wiki.md

 ## Best Practices

-1. **Use SSH keys when possible**: They provide better security and convenience
+1. **Use RSA SSH keys when possible**: They provide better security and convenience (remember Azure DevOps only supports RSA keys, not Ed25519)
 2. **Set token expiration**: Always set reasonable expiration dates for PATs
 3. **Use minimal permissions**: Only grant necessary scopes to tokens
 4. **Regularly rotate credentials**: Update tokens and keys periodically